8 Reasons to Get Lactation Support

 Even if you took a lactation class or did other things to prepare ahead of time, you may still find yourself in a situation where you aren’t really sure what to do.

-When it comes to lactation challenges, we encourage you to reach out early and often for support.
+When it comes to lactation challenges, we encourage you to reach out early and often for support, and make sure to evaluate whether the support you’re receiving is right for you.

 New parents often reach out for support when they’re experiencing pain with latching.
 But there are many other times a lactation visit could be helpful!
 I’ve been supporting folks with lactation since 2015, and I wanted to share some other reasons you might consider reaching out for some guidance.